WsCandy/zRSv2/README.md

 	});

 The labels 'mobile' and 'tablet' are just examples you can use any label and any sizes.
-The number in the option refers to which data attribute will be read if the screensize is SMALLER than the number; data-src will be used if it's larger than the highest value.
+The number in the option refers to which data attribute will be read if the screen size is SMALLER than the number; data-src will be used if it's larger than the highest value.

 Here's a markup example for the above example.